Negotiating IP Rights in Industry Sponsored Research Agreements

 - Rights to future IP

-- What are the key considerations for counsel when negotiating the SRA?
+- What are the primary considerations for counsel when negotiating the SRA?

 - What are best practices for addressing IP ownership and rights in an SRA?

-- What challenges are raised by multiple licenses and how can counsel overcome those challenges?
+- What challenges do multiple licenses create and how can counsel overcome those challenges?